Watering Regulations

 green spinkler on grass

-As of May 1, Metro Vancouver is implementing Stage 2 water restrictions for the region, which means all residential and non-residential lawn watering is banned.
+Metro Vancouver will temporarily move to Stage 3 water restrictions starting on June 8 to protect the water supply system while critical infrastructure work is completed.
 Due to a low snowpack and a forecasted drought, we need to make sure we conserve water where we need it most—drinking, cooking and cleaning.
+Stage 3 includes stronger limits on outdoor water use during the summer, when water demand is usually highest.

 Water restrictions are part of Metro Vancouver’s Drinking Water Conservation Plan, a regional policy developed with member jurisdictions and other partners to manage the outdoor use of drinking water during periods of high demand, as well as during water shortages and emergencies.
 A summary of permitted activities during watering regulations is available in Metro Vancouver's Drinking Water Conservation Plan Summary document.

-• Aesthetic water features, such as fountains, cannot be filled or topped up
+• Pools, hot tubs and decorative water features, such as fountains, cannot be filled or topped up.

 Learn more about reservoir levels and water supply and demand factors on Metro Vancouver's website—conditions are shown and updated weekly during the high-demand season, from May through October.